Counting The Kicks

 Each baby is a unique being with a unique personality.
-“Well, obviously” you tell me.
+“Well, obviously,” you tell me.
 What I mean is this.
-Your baby’s personality can be expressed from the time of conception.
+Your baby’s personality can be expressed from the time of conception with kicks and movement.

 Research shows that babies that are doing well inside will react to external stimulation.
 So when you drop something and gasp they may jump with you.
 When you cry at a movie their heartbeat will match yours. https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4460088/.
 This means that your baby is an active participant with you and their movements are proof that they are still healthy.

-Your only cause for concerns is when the baby’s movement drastically change or stop.
+Your only cause for concern is when the baby’s movement drastically changes or stops.
 A baby in distress will actually stop moving normally.
 This is why kick counting or pattern monitoring is helpful.

 If you are concerned about your baby’s movements.
 Follow these steps:

 - Change your activities.
 If you have been up and moving, try lying down on your LEFT side.
-Of if you have been lying down try getting up and moving around.
+If you have been lying down try getting up and moving around.

 - Drink something ice cold with sugar like a large cup of apple juice.